 Publications, Projects, and Working Papers

-The most recent version of my CV can be found here (updated October 2023).
+The most recent version of my CV can be found here (updated June 2025).
 Abstracts and links to my publications and pre-prints of select working papers can be found below.

 My research sits broadly within political psychology and political behavior.
 I put a great deal of focus on research questions about how emotions and mental health/cognitive well-being influence political attitudes and behavior, including how people consume and use political information.
-A large portion of my work aims to address how poor cognitive well-being/mental health as a result of things like stress, anxiety, and depression is related to what types of political actions people are willing to partake in, what kind of political information people consume, and what kind of social attitudes people hold.
+A large portion of my work aims to address how poor cognitive well-being/mental health as a result of things like stress, stressors, anxiety, and depression is related to what types of political actions people are willing to partake in, what kind of political information people consume, and what kind of social attitudes people hold.
 Some of this work also introduces stress reduction interventions to better understand causal mechanisms between cognitive well-being and political outcomes.
 I also address the underlying theoretical mechanism of poor mental health taking away cognitive resources (e.g., diminishing executive function) by measuring attention and other facets of executive function with psychological tasks and eye-tracking technology.

 I am also working on a book project examining the personal and contextual factors that influence how people think and behave during a time of crisis.
 This work uses a large-scale survey of 100,000+ people over two years to understand how individual traits, politics, and other context affects attitudes and behavior related to the COVID-19 pandemic and the 2021 Canadian Federal election that occurred during a tumultuous period of the pandemic.
 This work is coauthored with Eric Merkley and Peter Loewen.
 We have also published the first paper of this work.